 It doesn’t matter how good your website is if visitors struggle to get through your checkout or sign-up flow pages.
 To understand how well your visitors complete that process, its vital you check your Funnel Visualization report.
 On this report (found under ‘Conversions > Goals > Funnel Visualization’) you can see how many visitors get through each page of your funnel (like your billing page), and which pages are most problematic – even where they go if they go to another page.

 You need to pay great attention to any pages with a high drop off rate (more than 40%) and optimize those first – adding security seals and risk reducers, reducing distractions like header navigation, and improving error handling often work well.
-Improving these pages will greatly increase your sales or signups.
+Improving these pages will greatly increase your conversion rate, and therefore your sales or signups.

 Note: Obviously you will need to have made sure you have setup your goals for your website adequately, including adding key pages in your goal flows.
 Here is a great guide on setting goals up.